 Athlon projects college football's very early top 25 teams for 2017.

 College football’s 2017 season is still several months away, but it’s never too early to predict next year’s top 25 teams.
-Alabama and Clemson will close out the 2016 season on Jan.
-9, and both teams should begin 2017 near the top of the rankings.
+With spring practice underway, the countdown to the 2017 season can officially begin, as teams have started the process of answering offseason concerns.
+Alabama and Clemson met for the national championship last year, and both teams should begin 2017 near the top of the rankings.
 However, there will be no shortage of contenders next fall, as Florida State, Ohio State, USC, Penn State, Oklahoma and Washington will be in the mix for a playoff spot.

-While we tried to account and project teams based upon how depth charts will look by spring ball and the upcoming schedule, it’s no secret a lot will change in terms of the personnel, coaching or outlooks for teams once all of the key returners or departures are settled for all 130 teams.
-Needless to say, expect several tweaks to this top 25 ranking between January and August or before the 2017 officially starts.
+While we tried to account and project teams based upon how depth charts will look by the end of spring ball and the upcoming schedule, it’s no secret a lot will change in terms of the personnel, coaching or outlooks for teams once all of the key returners or departures are settled for all 130 teams.
+Needless to say, expect several tweaks to this top 25 ranking between spring workouts and August or before the 2017 officially starts.